-When it comes to Thanksgiving centerpieces, this turkey made from flowers will gobble up all the compliments.
-Although this turkey is made with chrysanthemums, a bird of paradise, a palm frond and cattails, you can substitute different flowers, depending on what's available in your area.
+When it comes to Thanksgiving centerpieces, this DIY turkey made from Thanksgiving flowers will gobble up all the compliments.
+Although this holiday flower arrangement is made with chrysanthemums, a bird of paradise, a palm frond and cattails, you can substitute different flowers depending on what's available in your area.
 After all, there's more than one way to prepare a turkey.

 Things You'll Need

 Floral foam comes in standard-sized bricks in the floral supply section of your local crafts store.
 Carve the floral foam with a knife, rounding out the edges until you have an oval shape.